cgrace0044/pp4_zaragoza_restaurants/README.md

 - **Pagination** shows eight reviews per page, with a link to the next page at the bottom.
 - A **back button** also displays on the second page or more.
 - **Each restaurant card** includes
-  - the post title,
+  - the post title
   - the restaurant name and
-  - an image of the restaurant.
+  - an image of the restaurant
 - Only **published reviews** are shown.
 Clicking anywhere inside the card will take the user to the detailed restaurant review.

 ### Restaurant Detail Page